nicoaira/GINFINITY/README.md

 ## Related Repositories

-- **GINflow Nextflow Pipeline**: For scalable and reproducible execution of GINFINITY workflows, please refer to our Nextflow pipeline available at: [https://github.com/nicoaira/GINflow](https://github.com/nicoaira/GINflow)
+- **GINflow Nextflow Pipeline**: For scalable and reproducible execution of GINInfinity workflows, please refer to our Nextflow pipeline available at: [https://github.com/nicoaira/GINflow](https://github.com/nicoaira/GINflow)
 - **GINFINITY API**: For programmatic access to GINFINITY functionalities, an API is under development and will be available at: `[Link to GINFINITY API Repository - Placeholder]`